jwiegley/johnwiegley/drafts/drafts.md

 # Text

+The inner faculty that can be used to relate us to the Unseen, can also be misused to relate us to the unreal.

+> …forsake the inner land of unreality for thy true station…

+The greatest potential of our being can also be our greatest weakness.
+We have the capacity, within our heart, to directly relate to something which is infinite, unknowable and unseen.
+Our weakness arises because of our ability to confuse the unseen with what is unreal.
+Thus, our heart can become bound to things that are merely an invention of the mind, through the same capacity, making it supremely difficult to engage our heart in the manner for which it was created.

+# Text

+It’s not enough to fix a problem.
+We have to demonstrate that the very existence of the problem is unconscionable to us.

+# Text

+Although what I have to share today is going to be difficult and I'll be asking you to do things that are unpleasant and uncomfortable, yet I want you to know that deep down, this is a message of joy.
+Because as a species we've been weighed down by shackles we cannot see.
+We were created to soar, but we've spent lifetimes struggling in the dirt.
+Once we find the willingness to take whatever it takes to free ourselves and get past this burden, let me tell you the outcome will be glorious for all of us, not just a few.

+# Text

+We move forward through deepening our relationship to the good, not reacting to what is evil.

+# Text

 Dawnée has pointed out to me on several occasions that I am a spiritual being having a physical experience.
 When I read these Writings, I hear Shoghi Effendi offering a way to connect with my spiritual nature.
 Each day, in fact,